 On December 1, 2007, we adopted SFAS No. 157 "Fair Value Measurements" (SFAS 157).
+In February 2008, the FASB issued FASB Staff Position No. FAS 157-2, "Effective Date of FASB Statement No. 157", which provides a one year deferral of the effective date of SFAS 157 for non-financial assets and non-financial liabilities, except those that are recognized or disclosed in the financial statements at fair value at least annually.
+Therefore, we only have adopted the provisions of SFAS 157 with respect to our financial assets and liabilities.
 This statement defines fair value, establishes a framework for measuring fair value and expands disclosures about fair value measurements.
 The following table details the fair value measurements within the fair value hierarchy of our financial assets:

-Fair Value Measurements at the Reporting Date Using ing Date Using Quo ted Prices in Ac tive Markets Sig nificant Other Significant February 29, Us ing Identical Obs ervable Inputs Unobservable Description 2008 Ass ets (Level 1) (Level 2) Inputs (Level 3) Available-for-sale securities \$ 152,417 \$ 42,617 \$ 109,800 Foreign exchange derivatives 22 22 Total \$ 152,439 \$ 42,617 \$ 109,822
+Fair Value N e Measurements at the Reporting Date Using ng

+Quote ed Prices in

+ve Markets cant Other Significant

+May 31, ıg Identical Observa ble Inputs observable

+Description 2008 Asset s (Level 1) (Level 2) Input ts (Level 3)

+Available-for-sale securities \$110,104 \$ 42,413 - \$ 67,691

+Investment in IONA 6,534 6,534 - -

+Foreign exchange derivatives 565 \$ 565 -

+Total \$117,203 \$ 48,947 \$ 565 \$ 67,691

-We have included our investments related to auction rate securities (ARS), of which \$95.3 million are classified as non-current, in the Level 2 category, as there are significant observable inputs associated with these items as discussed below.
+Since the end of the first quarter, we have reclassified our investments related to auction rate securities (ARS) to the Level 3 category, which total \$67.7 million and are classified as non-current.
+Previously, such investments were classified in the Level 2 category.
+We reclassified our ARS to the Level 3 category as some of the inputs used in the trinomial discount model (described below) included unobservable inputs.
 Our ARS are floating rate securities with longer-term maturities which are marketed by financial institutions with auction reset dates at primarily 28 or 35 day intervals to provide short-term liquidity.
-The credit ratings for all of our ARS are AAA.
 The underlying collateral of the ARS consist primarily of municipal bonds, which are insured by monoline insurance companies, with the remainder consisting of student loans, which are supported by the federal government as part of the Federal Family Education Loan Program (FFELP) and by the monoline insurance companies.
-Beginning in February, auctions for certain of these securities began to fail, which has resulted in higher interest rates being earned on these securities.
-We will not be able to access these funds until future auctions for these ARS are successful, or until we sell the securities in a secondary market which currently is not active, although there have been instances of redemptions at par to date by municipalities through refinance of new debt.
-As such, certain of these investments currently lack short-term liquidity and were therefore reclassified as non-current on our February 29, 2008 balance sheet.
+Beginning in February, auctions for these securities began to fail, and the interest rates for these ARS reset to the maximum rate per the applicable investment offering document.
+As of February 29, 2008, our ARS investments totaled \$109.8 million.
+During the second quarter, investments totaling \$38.2 million were either redeemed at par by the issuer or sold at a successful auction, reducing the par value of our ARS investments to \$71.6 million.
+We will not be able to access these remaining funds until a future auction for these ARS is successful, we sell the securities in a secondary market which currently is not active, or they are redeemed by the issuer.
+As such, these remaining investments currently lack short-term liquidity and were therefore reclassified as non-current on our balance sheet.